Nice to meet you.

 21. Build relevant citations and business listings

 Citations refer to when your website is mentioned by name, address, or phone number (NAP) on another website.
-These help signal to Google that you are a real business, and that the information about your website (address and phone number) are accurate.
-This helps them trust in your site more, so they are more willing to show it in their searches.
+Citations help signal to Google that you are a real business and that the information about your website (address and phone number) is accurate.
+This helps them trust your site more, so they are more willing to show it in their searches.

 But if your business has no citations, or inconsistent information then they will not trust it as much.
 That can have a negative impact on your SEO, so make sure you have lots of local business listings with consistent and accurate information.